Kavi-Sharma08/3W/README.md

 Problem that can occur while visiting the website :-

-If the page shows Page not Found Url while refreshing the page do visit the site again , on refreshing the page this error can occcur otherwise the website is full functional.

 While Loading the data it took some time to fetch the data from the Database .
 As we all know that Database is always in another continent.